Thursday, January 15, 2026

 💡 Final Thoughts

-By leveraging SQL Server's XQuery capabilities and DMVs, you can gain deep insights into query performance and execution behavior directly from saved plan files.
-This method is particularly useful when troubleshooting or optimizing complex queries.
+By leveraging SQL Server's XQuery capabilities and DMVs, you can gain deep insights into query performance behavior directly from saved files.
+This method is essential for automated performance auditing or comparing plans across different server environments.

 Wednesday, December 29, 2021

+Managing server load requires a clear understanding of who is connected to your database and what applications they are using.
 Here's a handy SQL query to get an overview of your active SQL Server connections and sessions.
-It helps you quickly see who is connected, from where, and how many connections they have open.
-This can be super useful for monitoring activity or troubleshooting connection issues.
+It helps you quickly see the source IP, the client hostname, and the total connection count per user.
+This is an essential tool for monitoring server activity or troubleshooting connection leaks.

 FROM sys.dm_exec_sessions AS es WITH (NOLOCK)